The Rape of Nanking (book): Death toll

-The book discusses the research of historian Sun Zhaiwei of the Jiangsu Academy of Social Sciences.
-In his 1990 paper, "The Nanking Massacre and the Nanking Population", Sun estimated the total number of people killed at 377,400.
-Using Chinese burial records, he calculated that the number of dead exceeded the figure of 227,400.
-He then added estimates totaling 150,000 given by Japanese Imperial Army Major Ohta Hisao in a confessional report about the Japanese army's disposal efforts of dead bodies, arriving at the sum of 377,400 dead.
+The book discusses the research of Sun Zhaiwei, a historian at the Jiangsu Academy of Social Sciences.
+In his 1990 paper, "The Nanking Massacre and the Nanking Population", Sun estimated that the total number of people who were killed in the massacre was 377,400.
+By using Chinese burial records, he calculated that the number of dead exceeded the figure of 227,400.
+He then added estimates which totaled 150,000 based on estimates which were given by Japanese Imperial Army Major Ohta Hisao in a confessional report about the Japanese army's efforts to dispose of dead bodies, arriving at the sum of 377,400 dead.

 Chang wrote that there is "compelling evidence" that the Japanese themselves, at the time, believed that the death toll may have been as high as 300,000.
 She cited a message that Japan's foreign minister Kōki Hirota relayed to his contacts in Washington, DC in the first month of the massacre on January 17, 1938.
 The message acknowledged that "not less than three hundred thousand Chinese civilians [were] slaughtered, many cases in cold blood."